neuroflip/ITAcademy-frontend-shop/README.md

   - if the cart list is empty, it will be reflected when the user opens the cartlist.
 In that case, the checkout or clean cart will not be available.
   - the form validation is done individually at every input keystroke for the input changed.
 If the data entered is not valid, the submit button will be disabled
   - when the user clicks to submit the checkout form it will be cliend side validated.
 If there is any error on the form data it will be shown to the user and the button will be disabled until the user enters the correct data.
+- smartphone compatible: added some bootstrap css rules to manage the flex layout of the products section to be compatible with small screens.
+Same for the checkout form.